FoamScience/OpenFOAM-Templated-RunTime-Selection/README.md

 # OpenFOAM Templated RunTime Selection

+> This branch is compatible with Foam-Extend 4.1; compile with `wmakeLnInclude . && wmake`

 The default macros from OpenFOAM which handle the declaration and definition of different variables and member methods can only support a single-parameter template to participate in RunTime selection: